KanhaiyaITGIT/sparkjava-war/README.md

 ## sparkjava-war-example.
-Build war with maven and sparkjava framework.... why am i supposed to download
+Build war with maven and sparkjava framework.

 Steps:--